pgersl/personal-music/content/support/_index.md

 layout: single
 type: index
 ---
 Your support is greatly appreciated.
-If you do find my music pleasing, you can show your support via different means.
+If you do find my music interesting and worthwhile, you can show your support via different means.

 # Listening {{< icon-link href="https://audio.com/petr-gersl" target="_blank" icon="fa-solid fa-record-vinyl" >}}